 6. Cat-Cow Stretch

-This movement mobilizes the spine while gently massaging the pelvic floor.
+Mobilizes the spine and lightly massages the pelvic floor.

 ✔ Start on all fours with your hands under shoulders and knees under hips.